tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 You can even use existing breaks in work such as lunch or meetings as a chance to check-in with yourself.
 Using these stopping points provides an additional benefit - it's more likely your co-workers are also stopping at the same time.
 Since they aren't working on their own problems, it may be easier for them to make the [mental switch](https://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/) to help you with your problem.

+The best times to check-in will vary - both by what you're working on and how you like to work.
 One technique I find valuable (when I remember to use it) is the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique).
 This technique uses set intervals of work time (25 minutes) followed by a few minutes of break time.
 Rather than having to plan ahead when you want to assess your current situation, the Pomodoro Technique gives you numerous stopping and checking-in points throughout your day.

 #### Learning from help